dwadden/dygiepp/README.md

 correct, and the head offsets of two entity mention arguments are both correct".

 In particular, we do *not* require the types of the entity mention arguments to be correct, as is done in some work (e.g. [Zhang et al. (2017)](https://www.semanticscholar.org/paper/End-to-End-Neural-Relation-Extraction-with-Global-Zhang-Zhang/ee13e1a3c1d5f5f319b0bf62f04974165f7b0a37)).
 We welcome a pull request that implements this alternative evaluation metric.
 Please open an issue if you're interested in this.

+# Contact

+Email `dwadden@cs.washington.edu` with questions, or create a GitHub issue.